CVOR Travel Nurse Jobs in Arizona

 How much do CVOR travel nurses make in Arizona?

-Based on current market data, CVOR travel nurse pay in Arizona generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package — the taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+CVOR travel nurse pay in Arizona generally runs about $2,500 to $3,350 per week based on current market data, with the exact figure driven by facility, call requirements, shift, and your experience level.
+Heavy-call contracts at the busiest cardiac programs tend toward the top of that range.
+Because rates move with the market and season, your Junxion recruiter takes you through the full package, taxable rate, stipends, and call pay included, so you see real numbers for the actual contract before you commit.

 Does Arizona have a state income tax that affects my take-home?